Donald Trump defies judge, gives courtroom speech on tense final day of New York civil fraud trial

 Engoron then told Trump he had a minute left, let him speak a little more, and then adjourned.

-Lawyers representing New York state were scheduled to give their closing remarks in the afternoon.
+Lawyers representing New York state were to give their closing remarks in the afternoon.

-The exchange took place hours after authorities responded to a bomb threat at the judge’s house.
-Police checked out the threat at Engoron’s Long Island home, which came a day after he denied the former president’s extraordinary request to deliver his own courtroom close, officials said.
-The proceedings were not delayed.
+Simultaneously, Trump planned an afternoon news conference at his office tower, 40 Wall Street, not far from the courthouse.

-At 5:30 a.m. on Thursday, hours before the trial's final day was to begin, Nassau County police said they responded to a "swatting incident" at Engoron's Great Neck home.
+The day began with police on Long Island checking out the threat at Engoron's Long Island home.
+At 5:30 a.m.
+Nassau County police said they responded to a "swatting incident" at the house in Great Neck.
 Nothing amiss was found at the location, officials said.

+Taking the bench a few minutes late, Engoron made no mention of the incident.

 The false report came days after a fake emergency call reporting a shooting at the home of the judge in Trump's Washington, D.C. criminal case.
 The incidents are among a recent spate of similar false reports at the homes of public officials.